sandialabs/sansmic/docs/um/getting-started.rst

 Getting started
 ===============
-Please note, sansmic does not have a graphical user interface (GUI).
+Please note, sansmic does not have a graphical user interface (:term:`GUI`).
 This means that to run sansmic, you will need a command prompt or terminal of some sort, or you can run sansmic from within python or a Jupyter notebook.
 (Setting up Jupyter is beyond the scope of this guide, please see https://jupyter.org/).